TheInvincibleRalph/Pistis-DevOps/Cloud/Doc/doc.md

 ### NAT Gateways

-### **NAT Gateway Functionality:**
 A **NAT Gateway** (Network Address Translation Gateway) acts as an intermediary between instances in a **private subnet** and the internet.
 Its primary role is to enable outbound communication from private instances while preventing inbound connections from the internet.
-Here's how it operates step-by-step:
+Here's how it operates:

 ---